foxsouns/foxsouns/README.md

   - It seems like I contribute to [willeccles' cpm](https://github.com/willeccles/cpm) fairly often.
 Give it a look!
   - She/her pronouns.

-If I dont specify, assume normal code and programs are GNU GPL, version 3 only; and assume images and other creative work of mine are CC BY-SA 4.0.
+If I dont specify, you may assume my normal code and programs are GNU GPL, version 3 only; and you may assume images and other creative work of mine are CC BY-SA 4.0.